-Enrollment Exit Codes Considered as an Exiter Exit Type Id Enrollment Exit Type Code Enrollment Exit Type Description Grade 3 6 Graduated with regular, advanced, International Baccalaureate, or other type of diploma 11 th or 12 th 6 9 Dropped Out 9 th to 12 th 7 8 Expulsion 9 th to 12 th 10 10 Transfer to GED program 9 th to 12 th 11 11 Moved, not known to be continuing 9 th to 12 th 26 14 Aged Out 9 th to 12 th 27 15 Certificate of Completion $11^{th}$ or $12^{th}$
+Enrollment Exit Codes Considered as an Exiter Exit Type Id Enrollment Exit Type Code Enrollment Exit Type Description Grade 3 6 Graduated with regular, advanced, International Baccalaureate, or other type of diploma 11 th or 12 th 6 9 Dropped Out 9 th to 12 th 7 8 Expulsion 9 th to 12 th 10 10 Transfer to GED program 9 th to 12 th 11 11 Moved, not known to be continuing 9 th to 12 th 26 14 Aged Out 9 th to 12 th 27 15 Certificate of Completion 11 th or 12 th

+Assigned Program

-- Assigned Program - $\circ~$ An assigned program is a set of CTE courses that are assigned to a single CIP Code by the EFE. - EFEs assign CIP codes and CTE courses within the Illinois State Course System.
+- An assigned program is a set of CTE courses that are assigned to a single CIP Code by the EFE. - o EFEs assign CIP codes and CTE courses within the Illinois State Course System. - o ISCS indicates whether a CIP Code and CTE courses are EFE assigned or school assigned.